girlscript/winter-of-contributing/JavaScript/Topics/Event_Handling/README.md

         });

     2. on<event> Handlers-
-       The on<event>handlers are a group of properties offered by DOM elements to help manage how that element reacts to events.
+       The on<event> handlers are a group of properties offered by DOM elements to help manage how that element reacts to events.

        The syntax is -target.on<event> = functionRef;
        Here;<br>
-         The 'target' represents the element on which the event is added/attached.<br>
+         The 'target' represents the element on which the event is added/attached.
-         The 'functionRef' represents the function name or a function expression.<br>
+         The 'functionRef' represents the function name or a function expression.
-         The function receives an argument of an 'Event' object.<br>
+         The function receives an argument of an 'Event' object.

-        Example of on<event> handlers are 'onclick', 'onkeypress', etc.<br>
+        Example of on<event> handlers are 'onclick', 'onkeypress', etc.

        NOTE: When using on<event>, you can only have one handle for each event for an element.
-To use more than one event handler for the same event,'addEventListener()' is a good choice
+To use more than one event handler for the same event,'addEventListener()' is a good choice.

     3. Click Event-
        The click eventoccurs when the user clicks on an element.
 The click event is completed when the mouse button is pressed and releasedon a single element.

-       The syntax is- You can use one of the following syntax:<br>
+       The syntax is- You can use one of the following syntax:
-       -target.onclick= functionRef;<br>
+       -target.onclick= functionRef;
        OR
        target.addEventListener("click", function(){
-         // JavaScript Code<br>
+         // JavaScript Code
        });

        You can assign only one 'onclick' event to an element at a time as shown in below example: